kohkimakimoto/essh/website/content/docs/en/lua-vm.md

 ## Predefined Variables

 Essh provides predefined variables.
-In the recent version of Essh, there is one predefined varilable: `essh`.
+In the recent version of Essh, there is one predefined variable: `essh`.

 `essh` is a table that has some functions and variables. see below